PACO-CPU/minimal-mistakes/_docs/052-eval-gauss.md

 ### Implementation<a id="#eval_gauss_alu"></a>

 This implementation approximates the multiplication of one pixel with the filter kernel using **mul.approx** and the additions of the resulting values from each multiplication using **add.approx**.
-Other then that, it corresponds to the [native implementation](_top).**TODO:** Add anchor
+Other than that, it corresponds to the [native implementation](#Approximate-Gaussian-Filter-Evaluation).**TODO:** Add anchor

 [Linked: The complete code including a Makefile](https://github.com/PACO-CPU/rocket-soc/tree/master/rocket_soc/lib/templates/alu-gaussian-application).